THE 2O25 14ER FEST

 LOCATION: Meet in at Avery Parsons Elementary School, staging at 8:15, leaving at 8:30.

-LOCATION: Meet at Avery Parsons Elementary School, staging at 8:45am, leaving at 9am.
+LOCATION: Avery Parsons Elementary School.
+Staging at 8:45am, leaving at 9am.

 9AM-3PM: POMEROY LAKE 4X4 & FLY FISHING